List of Marvel Comics characters: Q: Queen of Angels

-Queen of Nevers

-The Queen of Nevers is the personification of possibility.

 Quicksand

 Quicksand is a supervillain, created by Tom DeFalco and Ron Frenz, who first appeared in Thor 392.

 A woman of Vietnamese descent, Quicksand was once a scientist working at a nuclear facility.
 An accident transforms her body into a sand-like substance (similar to Sandman).
 Quicksand attacks the nuclear reactor in a rage, hoping to get revenge for the accident and shut it down.
 Thor confronts her and prevents disaster by using his hammer to transport the entire facility to another dimension, and Quicksand escapes.
 She is later contacted by Mongoose on behalf of Count Tagar, who wants a cell sample from Thor to create a race of gods.
 She initially refuses, but is persuaded when Mongoose demonstrates a device which can temporarily transform her back into human form.
 She barely holds her own in battle, and escapes again once the sample is collected.

 Since then, Quicksand has apparently resigned herself to her transformation, even reveling in the power and profit she has enjoyed as a professional super-criminal.
-She serves for a time with Superia's Femizons, the Crimson Cowl's Masters of Evil, the Thunderbolts, and the Women Warriors, Delaware's sanctioned superhero team.
+She serves for a time with Superia's Femizons, Crimson Cowl's Masters of Evil, the Thunderbolts, and the Women Warriors, Delaware's sanctioned superhero team.